CapaFenLisesi/Introduction-to-Amazon-Web-Services/README.md

 https://cyf-scotland.signin.aws.amazon.com/console

-Use the username and password that was give to you.
+Use the username and password that was given to you.

 # S3